-- Complete the online application. - Successfully complete new student orientation. - Submit official transcripts from an accredited high school. - 2.0 high school CGPA or higher (college CGPA accepted after completion of one year 24 or more semester credit hours with a 2.5 or higher grade point average) - Students who do not have a 2.0 or higher cumulative grade point average may appeal to the Admissions Review Board for a probationary acceptance to Logan University.

-- Submit ACT or SAT scores (valid for two years) this may be waived if the student has successfully completed ENG 101 and college algebra with at least a C at another institution, along with a total of 24 or more semester credit hours with a 2.0 or higher grade point average. - Students with ACT or SAT scores below the minimum requirement may be conditionally admitted on probation and may be required to complete mandatory tutorial sessions along with their college level English and math coursework. - 21 in English for automatic placement in ENG 101 - 18 in reading for a reading course to not be required - 23 in math for automatic placement in college algebra
+- ➤ Complete the online application. - Successfully complete new student orientation. - Submit official transcripts from an accredited high school. - 2.0 high school CGPA or higher (college CGPA accepted after completion of one year 24 or more semester credit hours with a 2.0 or higher grade point average) - Students who do not have a 2.0 or higher cumulative grade point average may appeal to the Admissions Review Board for a probationary acceptance to Logan University. - Submit ACT or SAT scores (valid for five years) this may be waived if the student has successfully completed ENG 101 and college algebra with at least a C at another institution, along with a total of 24 or more semester credit hours with a 2.0 or higher grade point average. - Students with ACT or SAT scores below the minimum requirement may be conditionally admitted on probation. - o 21 in English for automatic placement in ENG 101 - o 18 in reading for a reading course to not be required - o 23 in math for automatic placement in college algebra